particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 If your device is not compatible with the cellular infrastructure in your country, **it will be unable to connect to the Internet using a Particle SIM or any other SIM.**

-### 2\.
-Is your antenna connected?
+### 2) Is your antenna connected?
 Your Electron cannot connect without the included external cellular antenna.
 Please make sure it is connected as depicted below:

 ![Attach the antenna](/assets/images/antenna_attach.jpg)

-### 3\.
-Is your battery connected?
+### 3) Is your battery connected?
 Your Electron *requires a Li-Po battery or high current power source to communicate wirelessly*.
 Make sure your battery is connected as depicted below:

 ![Connect the battery](/assets/images/attach_batt.jpg)

 While the Electron does not *require* that you attach the USB cable, this will ensure that your battery does not run out of charge during the connection process.

-### 4\.
-Is your SIM activated?
+### 4) Is your SIM activated?
 In order for your Particle SIM card to connect to the cellular network, it needs to be activated.
 The *only* way to do this is to go through SIM activation and setup at [https://setup.particle.io](https://setup.particle.io).
 Follow the on-screen prompts to complete device setup and SIM activation.

-### 5\.
-Are you using a 3rd party (non-Particle) SIM?
+### 5) Are you using a 3rd party (non-Particle) SIM?
 If you're not using a Particle SIM, you will have to change the cellular APN on the Electron before it can connect.
 You can do this in firmware using the `setCredentials()` function, or by opening up a serial terminal with the Electron, typing `a`, and configuring the new APN settings for your SIM.
-You can find more details on changing your APN [here](LINKEDYLINKLINK).
+You can find more details on changing your APN [here]().

-### 6\.
-Check the cellular coverage in your area
+### 6) Check the cellular coverage in your area
 The Electron leverages a number of cellular carriers to provide excellent coverage, but it *is* possible that you are outside GSM coverage in your country.
 Fortunately, it's relatively simple to check:

 - Go to http://particle.io/cellular and select your country from the dropdown at the bottom of the page.
 Note the cellular provider in your country.
 In the US, for example, service is provided by `T-Mobile and AT&T`.